 28 is a digital magazine that focuses on unique and personal projects of the Warhammer hobby.
 It is released annually and, as an entirely not-for-profit venture, is completely FREE TO DOWNLOAD!
-You can find the latest edition in the VOLUMES section.
+You can find every volume in the VOLUMES section.

 Now, let’s meet the team…